miketrebilcock/js-gpiozero/README.md

 It's early days and a work in progress!

 ##Documentation
-The API Documentation is available at the repos (github-pages)[https://i-am-digital.github.io/js-gpiozero/].
+The API Documentation is available at the repos [github-pages](https://i-am-digital.github.io/js-gpiozero/).
 The current task is completing the documentation for all the parts that have been written.

 The documentation is produced by [documentation](https://www.npmjs.com/package/documentation), enabling the api documentation to be written within the source code.
 Upon committing to git, a pre-commit task will run, this runs all tests and updates the documentation.
-Checkout (Git Hooks) [https://www.atlassian.com/git/tutorials/git-hooks/local-hooks] for more info.
+Checkout [Git Hooks](https://www.atlassian.com/git/tutorials/git-hooks/local-hooks) for more info.

 ##Using
 First of all we need to be running the latest version of nodejs (at least v6).
 The following command updates the Debian apt package repository to include the NodeSource packages